Your morning routine can make or break your day. The more you up your morning game, the better you will feel for the rest of the day.

 Dedicate the mornings to you

 If you’re like most people, you’re spending the majority of your time serving others.
 During the day you serve a company build products or help people and when you get home you serve the people close to you.
 So, when was the last time you dedicated some time for yourself?

 When did you decide to spend a day, hour, or a minute solely for your sake?

-No, time spent on Netflix chilling does not count.
+No, time spent on chilling and streaming TV does not count.

 What better time to spend on tomorrow’s you than today in the morning?